 SmartPower displays the list of sub-elements of the selected block in the Report window.
-By default, this list includes all sub-elements.
-The dynamic power consumption of each sub-element is displayed with useful information like the fanout and the driver-name for a net, or the macro model-name for a gate.
+By default, this list includes all subelements.
+The dynamic power consumption of each sub-element is displayed with useful information like the fanout and the driver name for a net, or the macro model name for a gate.
+The tool computes the power of a net on a flattened netlist and reports the result on the user hierarchical netlist on the sub-net connected to the driver.